 It is pretty hard when you love something too much but are also scared of it.
 There are a lot of things that I am scared of- falling out of love, heights, frogs, fishes.
 But, fishes rank high of them all.

 There is something about their eyes, that makes me cringe.
 Living or dead, fishes send shivers down my spine.
-There have been many an instance where I have avoided going to a co-worker’s desk or a part of my own house because of the aquarium that was set up there.
+There have been many instances where I have avoided going to a co-worker’s desk or a part of my own house because of the aquarium that was set up there.
 While most of my friends fantasize and appreciate the beauty of fishes, all that I can see is their slimy, translucent body with bulging void eyes.
 Their eyes throw a malevolent glare that sends a soul chattering chill across my entire body.
 I was not born this way, I vaguely remember taking tours with my father to the fish store and setting up my first aquarium.
 I was never a fish lover, but I also did not hate them.
 That said, I am still trying to juggle my memory to find out the incident that stems my fear of fishes.
 Hard luck!

 Being an Ichthyphobic (fear of fishes) is difficult, especially when you love the seas.
 There is something so beautiful about water.
 They have a rhythmic pulse that is unmatched by any other form of nature.
 The palpitating sound of it’s slight movements is what peace sounds like.
 The water brushes you and tosses you around in all directions as if to say, there is more to this world than just you.
 I can go on and on about my relationship with the sea (or any water body).
-But, there is always one thing that stops me from getting into them or staying in there for as long as I want – Fishes.
+But, there is always this one thing that stops me from getting into them or staying in there for as long as I want – Fishes.